Crop Insurance

 • Frost

 Crop-hail policies are commonly sold by the acre, so farm owners can purchase coverage only for the high-risk areas of their property.
 Coverage cannot be transferred to another area of the farm at a later date, though, but additional protection can be purchased anytime during the growing season.
-An independent insurance agent can help ensure that your farm gets set up with the right protections under crop-hail insurance and beyond.
+An independent insurance agent can help ensure that your farm gets set up with the right protections under crop-hail insurance and other necessary coverages.

 What Is Specialized Peril Crop Insurance?